 The culture of an organization can support innovation, economic policies can incentivize it, but ultimately individuals must make innovation happen.
-When we ask what kinds of individual actions lead to innovative outcomes, and then we ask again until we come to the core of it... eventually we arrive at curiosity.
+When we ask what kinds of individual actions and attitudes lead to innovative outcomes, and then we ask again until we come to the core of it... eventually we arrive at curiosity.

 (Photo By Teddy Kelley)

 Do you go to work and solve problems all day?

 Haa, me too : )

 Most of our work lives are consumed by problem solving, almost by definition.

 Much of the time, we know how to solve the problems we face, but sometimes a new problem shows up, or an old solution breaks down and we need a new one.